 I walk around the 5-acre campus that has water all around.
 Divar is a river island, surrounded by water on all sides.
 This property additionally has a layer of backwaters around it, especially if you visit it during monsoons.
 To me, it seemed like a re-creation of a Goan village with its multi-colored houses that are never away from water and its open spaces that touch the waters.
 Each room overlooks the fields or backwaters.

 A therapy center stands on top of a small mound where the resident visitors are given Ayurveda and Naturopathy consultations.
 They undergo various therapies based on their problems or their inherent nature.
 A typical day starts with Yoga in the open if weather permits.
 Followed by breakfast, treatments, lunch, therapies, meditation and some entertainment.
 I liked their focus on doing it the right way by not allowing walk-in visitors or easy options like day packages.
 They insist on a minimum stay of 7 days and 2 weeks is the recommended duration as it is what the visitors need to see an impact.
-Most of their clientele is European women who come here to de-stress and detoxify.
+Most of their clientele are European women who come here to de-stress and detoxify.
 But I was told many Indians have started joining the bandwagon.

 Therapy huts overlook the greenery.
 A Kriya center has been aesthetically built around the trunk of an old tree.
 We could spot so many flowers and butterflies on the campus.
 Incidentally, a lot of artwork in the gardens was covered to protect it from the rain.